defenseunicorns/uds-software-factory/README.md

 ## Bundles

-> [!NOTE]
+> [!CAUTION]
-> These UDS Bundles are intended for dev and test environments and should not be used for production.
+> These UDS Bundles are intended for dev, test and demo environments and should _not_ be used for production.
 They can however serve as examples to create custom bundles.

 This repository publishes multiple bundles for dev, test and demo purposes.
 They are located in sub-directories under `bundles`.